pelandrun/nfsen/README.md

 If you know of a better solution, please share.

 #Caveat
-When the server is running, any modifications to the nfset.conf file must be done after the container is stopped or removed. like this:
+When the server is running, any modifications to the nfset.conf file must be done after the container has been stopped or removed.

+like this

 ```
 docker compose down